What Does the G7 Do?

 United States

 As Russia’s intervention in Ukraine escalated, the United States and EU ratcheted up economic sanctions in an effort to further isolate Moscow.
 But the Ukraine conflict has only intensified, with Russia launching a full-scale invasion in early 2022.
-In response, G7 countries have imposed unprecedented sanctions on Russia.
+In response, G7 countries have levied unprecedented sanctions on Russia.
 These include phasing out imports of Russian oil and gas, a major source of revenue for Moscow, and barring Russian banks from transacting in dollars and euros.
-Other measures are aimed at Russia’s industrial sector to curtail its military capabilities.
-G7 members have also collectively pledged more than $100 billion dollars in financial aid to Ukraine, and every member but Japan has provided weapons.
+Other measures are aimed at curtailing Russia’s military capabilities.
+G7 members have also provided weapons to Ukraine, collectively pledged more than $100 billion in financial and military aid, and agreed to loan the country an additional $50 billion using windfall profits from frozen Russian assets as collateral.

 What other challenges has the group faced?

 Experts hoped that the reconstituted G7 would have the potential to better facilitate collective action.
-Without Russia, the group was more “like-minded and capable,” according to former CFR fellow Stewart M. Patrick, with both common interests and common values.
+Without Russia, the group was more “like-minded and capable,” according to former CFR fellow Stewart M. Patrick, currently the Director of the Global Order and Institutions Program at the Carnegie Endowment for International Peace.
 However, President Donald Trump challenged G7 unity on a number of issues, with trade and climate chief among them, contending that U.S. allies took advantage of the United States.
 Trump also split with the group by calling for Russia’s readmission to the bloc.
-Other challenges stem from China’s rise as a military and economic power, increasing nuclear proliferation, and the rise of artificial intelligence.
+Other challenges stem from China’s rise as a military and economic power, increasing nuclear proliferation, and the rise of AI.

 At his first G7 summit, in 2017, Trump refused to commit the United States to the Paris Agreement on climate and hinted at plans to withdraw from the deal, leading other members to take the unusual step of singling out the United States in their final communiqué.
 In an unprecedented statement following the summit, then German Chancellor Angela Merkel questioned the cohesiveness of the transatlantic relationship, saying that for the first time since World War II, Europe “must take our fate into our own hands.”
 Other leaders and many analysts were alarmed by Trump’s testy relationship with the rest of the group during his presidency.
 At the same time, European leaders of the G7 have contended with a laundry list of regional challenges, including navigating the UK’s withdrawal from the EU and maintaining cohesion amid rising nationalism.

-Alongside the Russia challenge, CFR’s Sheila A. Smith argues that the G7 will have to respond to China’s growing ambitions.
-Previously, China’s repression of Uyghurs in the Xinjiang region and its crackdown in Hong Kong drew condemnation from G7 members, and its massive Belt and Road Initiative has prompted concerns about Beijing’s influence over developing countries.
-Brussels, Tokyo, and Washington have all shared grievances over Beijing’s state-led economic model and alleged unfair trading practices.
-China’s growing trade and defense ties with Russia have also caused concerns.
-But there are reportedly divisions within the group over how to respond to China, as some European countries are leery of jeopardizing commercial ties with the world’s second-largest economy.
-At the 2022 summit, assembled leaders overhauled the 2021 Build Back Better World initiative, creating the Partnership for Global Infrastructure and Investment as an alternative to Belt and Road.
-The G7 pledged $600 billion in public and private investment for the new strategy, though it’s unclear whether the group will be able to match the resources that China has devoted to its project.
-As of May 2023, the United States has mobilized $30 billion in public and private investment toward the project.
+Alongside the Russia challenge, the G7 has recently sought to respond to China’s growing ambitions.
+Beijing’s repression of Uyghurs in the Xinjiang region and its crackdown in Hong Kong have drawn condemnation from G7 members, and its massive Belt and Road Initiative has prompted concerns about its influence over developing countries.
+The United States, Japan, and the EU have all shared grievances over China’s state-led economic model and alleged unfair trading practices.
+The country’s growing trade and defense ties with Russia have also caused concerns.
+At the 2024 summit, G7 members overcame previous divisions within the group over how to respond to China; the final communiqué referenced Beijing dozens of times, almost always as an adversary.

 Fallout from the COVID-19 pandemic and the Russian invasion of Ukraine has created additional obstacles.
 In 2020, the sharp global economic contraction caused by the pandemic forced G7 governments to respond with massive stimulus measures.
 In many countries, economic recovery has been accompanied by record levels of inflation and food insecurity.
 Meanwhile, repeated nuclear threats by Putin, alongside an increasingly bellicose North Korea, have reinvigorated worries about nuclear weapons.
-“While it may seem passé to call for a world without nuclear weapons, there is fresh impetus for a renewed international effort to mitigate the possibility of nuclear weapons use,” Smith writes.
 Some experts fear that rapidly advancing artificial intelligence could raise the risk of nuclear conflict.
+At the 2023 summit, the bloc unveiled the “Hiroshima AI Process,” which seeks to develop a common framework for AI governance worldwide.

 Are there alternatives to the G7?

 In addition to its internal divisions, external dynamics have chipped away at the G7’s global influence, many analysts note.
 Some argue that the group lacks relevance without China and other emerging global powers.
-In 2021, the Financial Times’ Gideon Rachman wrote that “the fact the G7 no longer represents most of the global economy—and is skewed towards the Euro-Atlantic region—remains a problem.”
-However, leaders from outside the G7 are frequently invited to G7 summits.
-Australia, Brazil, India, Indonesia, South Korea, and Vietnam all participated in 2023.
+The bloc’s current priorities “risk failure” unless they garner support from other countries, wrote Laura von Daniels, Head of the Americas Research Division at the German Institute for International and Security Affairs, after the 2023 summit.
+Perhaps aware of this, G7 summits often include leaders from outside the bloc.
+Algeria, Argentina, Brazil, India, Jordan, Kenya, Mauritania, Tunisia, Turkey and the United Arab Emirates all participated in 2024.

-Many analysts believe that the power and prestige of the Group of Twenty (G20), a forum for finance ministers and central bank governors from nineteen of the world’s largest countries and the EU, has surpassed that of the G7.
-Emerging powers including Brazil, China, India, Mexico, and South Africa, whose absence from the G7 was often noted, all belong to the G20.
+Many analysts believe that the power and prestige of the Group of Twenty (G20), a forum for finance ministers and central bank governors from nineteen of the world’s largest countries, the EU, and the African Union (AU), has surpassed that of the G7.
+Emerging powers including Brazil, China, India, Mexico, and South Africa all belong to the G20.
 Russia remains a member of the G20, despite calls by some G7 countries for its removal.
-The group’s member states represent about 78 percent of global GDP and three-fifths of the world’s population.
+The group’s member states (not including the AU or EU) represent about 78 percent of global GDP and three-fifths of the world’s population.

 There are also calls for new multilateral arrangements.
-Some experts have endorsed an expansion of the G7 to include Australia, India, and South Korea, thereby forming a “D10” group of democracies.
-The Washington-based think tank Atlantic Council has held meetings of officials and analysts from those countries since 2014; however, there are growing concerns about democratic backsliding in India.
+Some experts previously endorsed an expansion of the G7 to include Australia, India, and South Korea, thereby forming a “D10” group of democracies.
 While president, Trump floated the idea of a Group of Eleven, comprising the D10 countries and Russia.
+For its part, Russia and eight other countries form the BRICS group, named for its other original members Brazil, India, China, and South Africa.
+The bloc admitted Egypt, Ethiopia, Iran, and the United Arab Emirates in 2024.

-CFR President Richard Haass and Senior Fellow Charles A. Kupchan have called for a new concert of powers comprising the United States, China, the EU, India, Japan, and Russia, reminiscent of the nineteenth-century Concert of Europe.
-The proposed system would have permanent representatives supported by a secretariat to avoid what Haass and Kupchan describe as the “fly-in, fly-out” nature of G7 and G20 summits.
-The group would be focused on practical cooperation rather than ideological alignment to avoid “haggling over detailed, but often anodyne, communiqués.”
+In 2021, then CFR President Richard Haass and Senior Fellow Charles A. Kupchan called for a new concert of powers comprising the United States, China, the EU, India, Japan, and Russia, reminiscent of the nineteenth-century Concert of Europe.
+The proposed system would have permanent representatives supported by a secretariat to avoid what Haass and Kupchan described as the “fly-in, fly-out” nature of G7 and G20 summits.

 What’s next for the G7?